brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 Likelihood profiles were conducted for $R_0$, steepness, natural mortality, $L_{\infty}$, and growth coefficient ($k$) values separately.
 These likelihood profiles were conducted by fixing the parameter at specific values and estimating the remaining parameters based on the fixed parameter value.

 In regards to values of $R_0$, the negative log-likelihood was minimized at approximately a log($R_0$) of 2.14 (Figure \ref{fig:r0-profile}).
 The recreational data supported lower log($R_0$) values whereas the commercial data supported higher log($R_0$) values.
 Increasing the $R_0$, relative to the value estimated, results in an a sharp increase in stock scale (Figure \ref{fig:r0-ssb}) and status  and (Figure \ref{fig:r0-depl}).
+Estimates of derived quantities across the range of profiled values of log($R_0$) are shown in Table \ref{tab:profile_r0}.

 For steepness, values from approximately 0.6 to 0.8 were supported with the lowest negative log-likelihood occurring at the upper bound of 1.0 (Figure \ref{fig:h-profile}).
 Assuming higher or lower steepness values had little impact on the recent unfished and spawning output estimated for all but the lowest values (Figure \ref{fig:h-ssb}).
 The estimated relative final stock status was above 0.40 of unfished biomass across steepness values except for the lowest values (0.30 and 0.40) (Figure \ref{fig:h-depl}).
+Estimates of derived quantities across the range of profiled values of steepness are shown in Table \ref{tab:profile_h}.

-The negative log-likelihood profile across female natural mortality supported values between 0.045 and 0.09 (the highest value in the profile) which included the fixed value of 0.057 (Figure \ref{fig:m-profile}).
+The negative log-likelihood profile across natural mortality supported values between 0.045 and 0.09 (the highest value in the profile) which included the fixed value of 0.057 (Figure \ref{fig:m-profile}).
 The estimated stock trajectories assuming lower or higher natural mortality values impacted the estimated unfished spawning output (Figures \ref{fig:m-ssb}) and resulted in a wide range of stock statuses (Figures \ref{fig:m-depl}) from below, within, and above the management precautionary zone (between 0.25 - 0.40).
+Estimates of derived quantities across the range of profiled values of $M$ are shown in Table \ref{tab:profile_m}.

 A profile across a range of $L_{\infty}$ values was also conducted (Figure \ref{fig:linf-profile}).
 The negative log-likelihood was minimized near the fixed value of 43.04.
 The recreational data supported slightly higher $L_{\infty}$ values whereas the commercial data supported lower $L_{\infty}$ values.
 The stock scale and status is quite variable across alternative $L_{\infty}$ values where assuming lower values resulted in sharp increases in stock scale (Figure \ref{fig:linf-ssb}) and status (Figure \ref{fig:linf-depl}).
+Estimates of derived quantities across the range of profiled values of $L_{\infty}$ are shown in Table \ref{tab:profile_linf}.

 A profile across a range of $k$ values was also conducted (Figure \ref{fig:k-profile}).
 The negative log-likelihood showed support for values between 0.135 and 0.21, and was minimized at 0.165 with support from both the recreational and commercial data.
 The $k$ value for fish in the model was fixed at 0.199.
 The stock scale (Figure \ref{fig:k-ssb}) and status (Figure \ref{fig:k-depl}) increased under lower $k$ values.
+Estimates of derived quantities across the range of profiled values of $k$ are shown in Table \ref{tab:profile_k}.

 ### Retrospective Analysis